backslash112/backslash112.github.io/_posts/2018-12-19-postgresql-cdc-aws-rds.markdown

 ---
 layout: post
-title:  "Change Data Capture in PostgreSQL at AWS RDS"
+title:  "CDC (Change Data Capture) in PostgreSQL at AWS RDS"
 date:  2018-12-19 20:01
 description: "Change Data Capture is a way to track the change of the data from the database."
 img: aws-rds-pgsql.png